AGENDA

 Mayoral Talk Story

-Mayor Alameda, Mayor Bissen, Mayor Blangiardi, Mayor Kawakami, Governor Green (mod.)
+Mayor Alameda, Mayor Bissen, Mayor Blangiardi, Mayor Kawakami, Governor Green

-Join Hawaiʻi’s county leaders for a dynamic and engaging discussion on the current state of Hawaiʻi’s counties and the future of our island communities.
+Join Hawaiʻi’s state and county leaders for a dynamic and engaging discussion on the current state of Hawaiʻi’s counties and the future of our island communities.
 This session will explore the opportunities and challenges shaping Hawaiʻi today.
 Don’t miss this unique opportunity to gain valuable perspectives on the issues impacting Native Hawaiian communities and all who call Hawaiʻi home.

 Keynote Speaker